Skip To Main Content

 1. Procedure for filing a letter of grievance

-1. The GA must submit a written and signed statement of the alleged grievance to the Dean of the Graduate School (“Dean”).
+1. The GA must submit a written and signed statement of the alleged grievance to the Dean of the School of Graduate Studies (“Dean”).
 The letter of grievance must be received by within 30 business days of the conclusion of the informal resolution process.
 Under exceptional circumstances, the time for filing may be extended at the discretion of the Dean.

 2. The letter of grievance must: